PennyLaneAI/pennylane/doc/development/deprecations.rst

 Pending deprecations
 --------------------

+* :func:`~pennylane.broadcast` has been deprecated.
+Users should use for loops instead.

+  - Deprecated in v0.39
+  - Will be removed in v0.40

 * ``Device``, ``QubitDevice``, and ``QutritDevice`` will no longer be imported top level in v0.40.
 They instead we be available as ``qml.devices.LegacyDevice``, ``qml.devices.QubitDevice``, and ``qml.devices.QutritDevice`` respectively.